 Technology may soon cut many

-Many of the jobs most likely to disappear are among those obtainable with a simple high school diploma.
-Jobs with low barriers to education are what robots are likely to eventually do.
+Many of the jobs most likely to disappear are among those obtainable with just a high school diploma.
+Jobs with low barriers to accessing education are the ones robots will likely eventually take.

 Here's a look at high-risk careers that are likely to disappear within 50 years.